mbta/github_asana_integration/README.md

 …where `<lambda-function-name>` corresponds to the name of the Lambda function in AWS.
 The deploy script requires the [AWS CLI](https://aws.amazon.com/cli/) to be installed.

-To test the deploy script, prepend `DEPLOY=true` to the command above.
+To test the deploy script, prepend `DRYRUN=true` to the command above.
 This will run all build steps, but won't update the Lambda code.